NITHIN-NT/SecondStrap/status.md

 - use list instead of cards in category listing // fixed - 8 : 43 PM
 - minimum 3 image validation  // fixed - 9 : 07 PM
 - session issue in user side
 - while loop in product post code
+'''
+The while loop i used make a unique slug . means if a **"shirt"** exist for one product for the next first it add **"shirt-1"** like this . now i find the issue in this it hit database many times means it have N + 1 problem so to solve that i used **django-autoslug**
+'''